petermartin/aki-resume/index.md

 </div>

 ## Overview
-Versatile and motivated worker focused on creating good outcomes for organizations.
-Patient communicator and team player who has efficiently managed executive calendars, events, teams of young adults, and young children.
+Dependable team player focused on equity and increasing access to opportunities for children and at-risk communities.
+Patient communicator and collaborator willing to jump in where needed.
+Digital native with a diverse creative and administrative skillset.

 ## Skillset

 - Event Planning & Management
-- Scheduling & Administrative Management
+- Scheduling & Staff Management
 - Early Childhood Development
 - At-risk Youth Support & Education
 - Photography & Videography